Keeping History Alive on Mercer Island

 Let's Talk Football!

 If you plan on watching the Super Bowl with friends Sunday, use this article from HistoryLink to impress them with tales of football past.
 Your friends might be interested to learn that Anacortes High School chose the name Sea Hawks for its football team way back in 1925.
 Or that in 1903, Chief Joseph attended a UW football game where he watched "a lot of white men almost fight."
 Or that the Camp Lewis 91st Division team played in the 1918 Rose Bowl.
 But of course, you'll mostly be talking about the Seattle Seahawks.
-The team got its start in 1974 when a group of Seattle businessmen led by the Nordstrom family was awarded an NFL franchise...[more]
+The team got its start back in 1974 when a group of Seattle businessmen led by the Nordstrom family was awarded an NFL franchise...[more]

 January 14, 2026